Arkantos-13/PostgreSQL_Exercises_Answers/readme.md

 <br>

-# Joins and Subqueries
+# Chapter 2: Joins and Subqueries

-Chapter 2

 1. How can you produce a list of the start times for bookings by members named 'David Farrell'?
 ```sql
 SELECT starttime FROM cd.bookings